General Many-Body Perturbation Framework for Moir\'e Systems: Abstract

 \section{Abstract}

 Moir\'e superlattices host a rich variety of correlated topological states, including interaction-driven integer and fractional Chern insulators.
 A common approach to study interacting ground states at integer fillings is the Hartree-Fock mean-field method.
 However, this method neglects dynamical correlations, which often leads to an overestimation of spontaneous symmetry breaking and fails to provide quantitative descriptions of single-particle excitations.
-This work introduces a general many-body perturbation framework for moir\'e systems, combining all-band Hartree-Fock calculations with random phase approximation (RPA) correlation energies and $GW$ quasiparticle corrections.
-We apply this framework to hexagonal boron nitride aligned rhombohedral pentalayer graphene and magic-angle twisted bilayer graphene.
-We show that incorporating RPA correlation energy and $GW$ self-energy corrections yields phase diagrams and single-particle spectra that quantitatively align with experimental measurements.
+This work introduces a general many-body perturbation framework for moir\'e systems, combining all-band Hartree-Fock calculations with $GW$ quasiparticle corrections and random phase approximation (RPA) correlation energies.
+We apply this framework to hexagonal boron nitride aligned rhombohedral pentalayer graphene and magic-angle twisted bilayer graphene (MATBG).
+We show that incorporating RPA correlation energy and $GW$ self-energy corrections yields phase diagrams and single-particle spectra that quantitatively align with experimental measurements for both systems.
+Particularly, the ground state at charge neutrality of MATBG is predicted to be a nematic metal, which is stabilized over Kramers intervalley coherent insulator due to lower correlation energy.
 Our versatile framework provides a systematic beyond-mean-field approach applicable to generic moir\'e systems.